-Audience: Buffalo Teacher Resource Center Live Synchronous Sessions: Join us virtually on the following dates for interactive discussions, and expert guidance: Zoom Session 1: February 26, 2026 from 6:00 pm to 8:00 pm Zoom Session 2: March 05, 2026 from 6:00 pm to 8:00 pm Zoom Session 3: March 12, 2026 from 6:00 pm to 8:00 pm Zoom Session 4: March 19, 2026 from 6:00 pm to 8:00 pm Zoom Session 5: March 26, 2026 from 6:00 pm to 8:00 pm The Science of Reading: A Practical Approach for Educators is a foundational professional learning course grounded in established and current reading research.
+Audience: Rockland Teacher Center Live Synchronous Sessions: Join us virtually on the following dates for interactive discussions, and expert guidance: Zoom Session 1: April 08, 2026 from 4:30 pm to 6:30 pm Zoom Session 2: April 15, 2026 from 4:30 pm to 6:30 pm Zoom Session 3: April 22, 2026 from 4:30 pm to 6:30 pm Zoom Session 4: April 29, 2026 from 4:30 pm to 6:30 pm Zoom Session 5: May 06, 2026 from 4:30 pm to 6:30 pm The Science of Reading: A Practical Approach for Educators is a foundational professional learning course grounded in established and current reading research.
 It is designed to support the development and reinforcement of critical reading skills across grade levels and provides educators with research-based strategies to inform literacy instruction, and is approved and aligned with the New York State Education Department.
 Key topics include the most up to date research on the Science of Reading from Simple View of Reading, Scarborough’s Reading Rope, and Active View of Reading.
 Participants will engage in learning about oral language development, phonological awareness, phonics, language comprehension, fluency, and reading comprehension.
 Educators will engage in self-guided study, reflective discussions, collaborative and hands-on activities.
 Participants will engage in 10 modules (5 synchronous with an instructor and 5 asynchronous on a learning management system).
 This course is ideal for educators seeking to align their literacy instruction with the latest research in the Science of Reading, offering practical tools and strategies to enhance students' reading development.
 The target age range is Pre-k to Grade 3.
 However, the practical tools and strategies which the course will provide will be applicable to those teaching students of all ages.
 Further, this course is open to all educators.
 Read more

-Audience: William Floyd Teacher Center (Coupon Code Required to Register) Live Synchronous Sessions: Join us virtually on the following dates for interactive discussions, and expert guidance: Zoom Session 1: March 03, 2026 from 4:30 pm to 6:30 pm Zoom Session 2: March 10, 2026 from 4:30 pm to 6:30 pm Zoom Session 3: March 17, 2026 from 4:30 pm to 6:30 pm Zoom Session 4: March 24, 2026 from 4:30 pm to 6:30 pm Zoom Session 5: March 31, 2026 from 4:30 pm to 6:30 pm The Science of Reading: A Practical Approach for Educators is a foundational professional learning course grounded in established and current reading research.
+Audience: Greater Capital Region Teacher Center Live Synchronous Sessions: Join us virtually on the following dates for interactive discussions, and expert guidance: Zoom Session 1: May 06, 2026 from 4:30 pm to 6:30 pm Zoom Session 2: May 13, 2026 from 4:30 pm to 6:30 pm Zoom Session 3: May 20, 2026 from 4:30 pm to 6:30 pm Zoom Session 4: May 27, 2026 from 4:30 pm to 6:30 pm Zoom Session 5: June 03, 2026 from 4:30 pm to 6:30 pm The Science of Reading: A Practical Approach for Educators is a foundational professional learning course grounded in established and current reading research.
 It is designed to support the development and reinforcement of critical reading skills across grade levels and provides educators with research-based strategies to inform literacy instruction, and is approved and aligned with the New York State Education Department.
 Key topics include the most up to date research on the Science of Reading from Simple View of Reading, Scarborough’s Reading Rope, and Active View of Reading.
 Participants will engage in learning about oral language development, phonological awareness, phonics, language comprehension, fluency, and reading comprehension.
 Educators will engage in self-guided study, reflective discussions, collaborative and hands-on activities.
 Participants will engage in 10 modules (5 synchronous with an instructor and 5 asynchronous on a learning management system).
 This course is ideal for educators seeking to align their literacy instruction with the latest research in the Science of Reading, offering practical tools and strategies to enhance students' reading development.
 The target age range is Pre-k to Grade 3.
 However, the practical tools and strategies which the course will provide will be applicable to those teaching students of all ages.
 Further, this course is open to all educators.
 Read more

 Shopping Cart